 Justine E. Hausheer is an award-winning science writer for The Nature Conservancy, covering the innovative research conducted by the Conservancy’s scientists in the Asia Pacific region.
 She has a degree from Princeton University and a master’s in Science, Health, and Environmental Reporting from New York University.
 Justine’s favorite stories take her into pristine forests, desolate deserts, or far-flung islands to report on field research as it’s happening.
-When not writing, you can find her traipsing after birds, attempting to fish, and exploring the wild places around her home in Brisbane, Australia.
+When not writing, you can find her traipsing after birds, spotlighting for mammals, and exploring the wild places around her home on Australia’s Sunshine Coast.

 Justine E. Hausheer